CraftTweaker/CraftTweaker-Documentation/docs/Contribute/OnlineEditor_Create.md

 The Editor allows you to create the file as you like, and also to directly view a preview of the compiled formatting.

-If the syntax of the files is new for you, check the [Help on Markdown](/Contribute/Markdown) page.
+If the syntax of the files is new for you, the wiki uses MarkDown.
+There should be many tutorials to find using google.

 ## Add the file to the index
 After you have created the file and commited the creation (see below) you will need to add the file to the index as well, so that it can be shown in the navigation bar later.